NgocPhuongThaoNguyen/Thao-Nguyen/README.md

 ## Hi everyone :wave: My mame is Thao Nguyen

-### ReDI School Student
+### Data Scientist Student

-- :four_leaf_clover: Looking for an IT job as Data Analyst or Logistic Engineer
+- :four_leaf_clover: Looking for an IT job as Data Scientist or Data Analytics in both IT and Logistics fields
-- :v: I've just graduated the course Introduction to Computer Science course
+- :v: I'm learning Data Scientist now and I have very much interest in Data Engineering, Data Analytics, Machine Learning and Deep Learning
-- :seedling: Learning Python, Html, Css
+- :seedling: Learning Python, SQL, HTML, CSS
 - :office: Prefer to work at IT or Logistics Companies in Munich
 - :page_facing_up: My current projects are available at [My GitHub account]
 - :phone: Contact me at LinkedIn